Syzygium claviflorum

 Syzygium claviflorum is a tree in the Myrtaceae family.
-It is native to the north of the Australian continent and in tropical and subtropical Asia.
+It is native to northern and northeastern Australia and to tropical and subtropical Asia.
 It is used for timber, as fuel, as human and cattle food, and for dye.
 Stunted specimens can be found on the top of the plateau of Bokor National Park, Cambodia.

 Description

-An evergreen tree that grows some 10-20m tall in Southeast Asia, 3-15m tall in Zhōngguó/China.
+This is an evergreen tree that grows to 10-20m tall in Southeast Asia, 3-15m tall in China.

-Trees in the North Queensland Rainforests grow quickly to a large size, reaching some 180 to 270cm diameter.
+Trees in the north Queensland rainforests grow quickly to a large size, reaching some 180 to 270 cm diameter.